Rmohanty385/Bike-Sharing-Demand-Prediction-/README.md

 ## Steps involved

-Installing libraies and getting the dataset.
+ • Installing libraies and getting the dataset.

-Performing EDA (exploratory data analysis).
+ • Performing EDA (exploratory data analysis).

-Drawing conclusions from the data.
+ • Drawing conclusions from the data.

-Hypothesis Testing
+ • Hypothesis Testing

-Feature Engineering and Preprocessing the data.
+ • Feature Engineering and Preprocessing the data.

-Training different models.
+ • Training different models.

-Evaluating metrics of all the models.
+ • Evaluating metrics of all the models.

-Algorithms used
+### Algorithms used

-Linear Regression
+ • Linear Regression

-Decision Tree Regressor
+ • Decision Tree Regressor

-Random Forest Regressor
+ • Random Forest Regressor

-Gradient Boosting
+ • Gradient Boosting

-XG Boosting
+ • XG Boosting

 ## Conclusion

+### Linear Regression

 Linear Regression gave underfitted model as the feature relation with the target variable was non-linear one.